Misc

 Storm Lake (incl Little Storm Lake)

-Water temperatures are in the low to mid-70s in most area lakes.
+Water temperatures are in the mid to upper 70s in most area lakes.
 For more information, contact the Black Hawk District office at 712-657-2638.

 Beeds Lake

-Black Crappie - Good: Drift fish or troll small jigs along the north shore.
-Bluegill - Good.
-Yellow Bass - Fair.
+Black Crappie - Good: Drift fish small jigs along the north shore.
+Bluegill - Good: Try a piece of crawler under a bobber in 2 to 3 feet of water.
+Largemouth Bass – Good.

 Clear Lake